These 6 simple switches in your kitchen will help keep harmful microplastics out of your food, experts say

 Plastic is all around us in our day-to-day: in the fibers of our clothing, on our bathroom shelves, and in many containers and utensils around the kitchen.

-As useful as the material may be, it isn't the safest material for our kitchen items, as use risks harmful microplastics making their way into our food.
-A recent study found more microplastics in human brains than ever before, with a higher concentration in those with dementia.
+As handy as the material may be, it isn't the safest material for our kitchen items to be made from as wear and tear leads to a risk of harmful microplastics making their way into our food.
+A recent study even found more microplastics in human brains than ever before, with a higher concentration in those with dementia.

 Switching to non toxic home essentials will decrease the risk of exposure and ingestion, and benefit your health in the long run.
 Here are six simple switches that, according to our experts, will start making a difference in your kitchen right away.